Palaeagama

 Palaeagama is an extinct genus of neodiapsid reptile from the Late Permian or Early Triassic of South Africa.
-It is based on an articulated skeleton which was probably found in the Early Triassic Lystrosaurus Assemblage Zone, or potentially the Late Permian Daptocephalus Assemblage Zone.
+It is known from much of an articulated skeleton.
+The exact age of Palaeagama is unclear; it was described in 1926 as having been found in rock layers associated with the Late Permian Cistecephalus Assemblage Zone, while a 1975 revision preferred the Early Triassic Lystrosaurus Assemblage Zone for the specimen's origins, but did not rule out the end-Permian Daptocephalus Assemblage Zone.
 Despite the completeness of the specimen, Palaeagama is considered as a "wildcard" taxon of uncertain affinities due to poor preservation.
 It was originally considered an "eosuchian" (ancestral to modern reptiles), and later reinterpreted as a lizard ancestor closely related to Paliguana and Saurosternon.
 Modern studies generally consider it an indeterminate neodiapsid, though a few phylogenetic analyses tentatively support a position at the base of Lepidosauromorpha.